Group marriage: Classification

 Depending on the sexual orientations of the individuals involved, all adults in the group marriage may be sexual partners of all others with whom they are compatible.
 For instance, if all members are heterosexual, all the women may have sexual relationships with all the men.
 If members are bisexual or pansexual, they may have evolved sexual relationships with either sex.

 Group marriage implies a strong commitment to be "faithful" by having sex only within the group and intending to remain together for an extended period.
 The group may be open to taking on new partners, but only if all members of the family agree to accept the new person as a partner.
 The new person then moves into the household and becomes an equal member of the family.

 The most common form of group marriage appears to be a triad of two women and one man, or less often two men and one woman.
-There are also polyfidelitous families formed by two heterosexual couples who become a foursome and live together as a family.

 Legal aspects

-In most countries, it is not explicitly illegal for three or more people to form and share a sexual relationship (subject sometimes to laws against homosexuality), though such relational forms risk running afoul of state or local ordinances banning unmarried cohabitation.
+In most countries, it is not illegal for three or more people to form and share a sexual relationship (subject sometimes to laws against homosexuality), though such relational forms risk running afoul of state or local ordinances banning unmarried cohabitation.
 No Western country permits statutory marriage between more than two people.
 Nor do they give strong and equal legal protection (e.g., of rights relating to children) to non-married partners — the legal regime is not comparable to that applied to married couples.
 Individuals involved in polyamorous relationships are considered by the law to be no different from people who live together or date under other circumstances.